 - Students must pass one credit of U.S. History and .5 credit of American Government.

 - The Fine Art requirement may be fulfilled by passing any of the music, art, or theater department classes.

 - The Career & Technology Education credit requirement may be fulfilled by passing two semester classes within the following departments: Agriscience Education, Business, Family & Consumer Science, Technology & Engineering Education

 - Every student is required to enroll in Physical Education each semester of attendance except when enrolled in Health Education sophomore year.

 - The Consumer Economics requirement can be fulfilled by passing one of the following courses: Consumer Economics, Online Consumer Economics, AP Macro & Micro (must pass both), or Economics.

-- Electives are considered to be any course listed in the NCHS Course Description book this is not fulfilling another graduation requirement.
+- Electives are considered to be any course listed in the NCHS Program Planning Guide that is not fulfilling another graduation requirement.